aleksiliu/aleksiliu/README.md

 ## About Me

 With over 12 years of experience, I've evolved from crafting production-quality visual designs for web and mobile applications to becoming a front-end developer.
 I combine my coding expertise with design skills to create seamless, interactive, and visually engaging digital experiences.
-As a passionate visual storyteller, I transform ideas into functional, memorable interfaces that connect imagination with reality.

 ##  What I Do